mdaizovi/sk8_bot/README.md

         `Disable`

     - While still logged in to your Test account, create a group chat and a channel.
-Add you bot to both, and make the Bot an admin of the channel.
+Add your bot to both, and make the Bot an admin of the channel.

   - Create a Test Group and Channel for your Test Bot and save the chat ids in the database
      - Set up Telegram webhooks to your local instance with the following command,